jeffnv/snackoverload/README.md

 _Stay hungry, everybody_ :)

 11/8/2013

+- [ ] Timestamps for questions
+- [ ] Timesstamps for comments
+- [ ] Timestamps for answers
+- [ ] Color indicates your vote?
+- [ ] Only color answers if they are more than 1
 - [x] Add means to vote
 - [x] AJAX up voting
 - [x] Vote with triangles!
-- [ ] Only color answers if they are more than 1

 11/7/13
 - [x] show vote counts